GunSik2/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ###Test a Model on New Images

-####1.
-Choose five German traffic signs found on the web and provide them in the report.
-For each image, discuss what quality or qualities might be difficult to classify.
+#### Acquiring New Images

 Here are five German traffic signs that I found on the web:

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
 ![alt text][image7] ![alt text][image8]

-The first image might be difficult to classify because ...
+The forth image might be difficult to classify because the speed number is not clear.

+#### Performance on New Images
-####2.
-Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
+2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

 Here are the results of the prediction: